Whiteknight/ParserObjects/docs/v5/sequences.md

 In this operation, the parser will read as many input values from the sequence as necessary to make the match, and any additional data will be left in the sequence.
 Subsequent calls to parse with the same sequence will continue from the point where the previous parse left off.
 See the ["Parser Invariants" section of the Parser Usage page](parser_usage.md) for more information about how a parser interacts with a sequence.

-If your parser has a `char` input and your data comes from a string, you can call this method variant:
+If your parser has a `char` input and your data comes from a string, you can call this method variant, which invokes `FromString()` internally:

 ```csharp
 var result = parser.Parse("...");